kohtaasa/kohtaasa/README.md

 - 🌱 I’m currently learning **data management, PyTorch and LLM applications**

-- 👨‍💻 All of my projects are available at [www.datascienceportfol.io/kohtaasakura](www.datascienceportfol.io/kohtaasakura)

 - 💬 Interested in **application of causal inference**

 <h3 align="left">Connect with me:</h3>